Metatarsalgia vs Morton’s Neuroma: How to Tell the Difference

 While it may be hard to differentiate between Morton’s neuroma and metatarsalgia pain, it is not impossible.
 Here are three areas to consider when trying to identify the real cause of your pain:

-- Location of pain While Morton’s neuroma usually affects the tissue around the plantar digital nerve between the 3rd and 4th toes, metartarsalgia pain occurs under the balls of the feet beneath the 2nd and 3rd metatarsals.
+- Location of pain While Morton’s neuroma usually affects the tissue around the plantar digital nerve between the 3rd and 4th toes, metatarsalgia pain occurs under the balls of the feet beneath the 2nd and 3rd metatarsals.

 - Type of pain Morton’s neuroma starts as a numbing and tingling sensation which worsens to become uncomfortable and painful.
 On the other hand, metatarsalgia often begins as a dull, aching pain that progresses to a sharp shooting pain.